shiningsunnyday/demodraft/README.md

 Sec

-# Notes \[IMPORTANT\]
+# Dev Notes \[IMPORTANT\]

-Both frontend and backend folders are in this repo.
-See this to sync local git with just the relevant folder.
-When pushed to master, an Action automatically uploads to S3 bucket static hosting (frontend) and EC2 instance (backend).
+Keep master branch always functional.
+To create any feature, create new branch then later pull.
+Because backend and frontend is separate, there shouldn't be merge conflicts.
+When pulled into master, an Action automatically uploads to S3 bucket static hosting (frontend) and EC2 instance (backend).

+Both frontend and backend folders are in this repo to keep everything in one place.

-# Notes \[OPTIONAL\]
+# Dev Notes \[OPTIONAL\]

 **Why Vue.js/Django/AWS?**